jasontbuchanan/jasontbuchanan.github.io/_posts/switch-announcement/2019-08-31-harvard-residency.md

 thumbnailImage: assets/images/works-images/thumbnails/gimmeshelter_1_250x167.jpg
 tags:
   - 2019
+  - switch
 ---

-We are looking forward to collaborating with composers from Harvard University during our Harvard Group for New Music residency from September 29 - October 6.
+[Switch~] is looking forward to collaborating with composers from Harvard University during our Harvard Group for New Music residency from September 29 - October 6.
 We'll be premiering five new works by Harvard student composers including Caleb Fried, James Bean, Julio Zúñiga, Lauren Marshall, and Zeynep Toraman.
 More at http://hgnm.org/concert/switch-ensemble/